paololabuguen/Project-1/README.md

 The work that we did can be useful for companies that issue credit cards to see if a certain person with certain attributes would be able to pay their credit cards on time and make decisions based on our work.

+## Analysis

+(Maybe we can say here like we used Chi Squared test to find relationships between variables?)

 ## Credits

 Group Members: